IsaacLawke/five9-call-dashboard-1/README.md

 npm start
 ```

-Finally, create a file `src/public/javascript/local_settings.js` that looks like this:
+Create a file `src/public/javascript/local_settings.js` that looks like this:

 ```
 // Express API URL - development setting